 Approach.
-To determine historical trends in concentrations of contaminants, sediment cores are a commonly implemented method.
-This procedure determines prehistorical conditions and the impact of human activity in a watershed.
-Some sediment core studies have already been done for the Great Salt Lake, focusing on reconstructing historical changes in Great Salt Lake and also on selenium and mercury (Naftz et al., 2000; Naftz et al., 2008; Naftz et al., 2009a; Naftz et al., 2009b; Oliver, 2008; UDWQ, 2011).
+To determine historical trends in concentrations of pollutants, sediment cores are a commonly implemented method.
+This procedure determines pre-historical conditions and the impact of human activity in a watershed.
+Some sediment core studies have already been done for the Lake, focusing on reconstructing historical changes in the Lake and also on selenium and mercury (Naftz et al., 2000; Naftz et al., 2008; Naftz et al., 2009a; Naftz et al., 2009b; Oliver, 2008; UDWQ, 2011).
 Information from these studies will be used to design new data collection as needed.

 Sediment core samples were also collected and analyzed to determine sedimentation rates of selenium by Oliver et al. (2009).
-It should be noted that a new study of Great Salt Lake sediment cores is currently underway; however, information pertaining to project objectives was not available at the time of this writing.
-A similar approach will be adapted to determine the sedimentation rates of other contaminants in Great Salt Lake.

 Several studies may be required to address the objectives listed previously.
-While funds may become available to address one objective (i.e., study contaminant levels in sediment for one contaminant), such a study should be coordinated with UDWQ to leverage this effort to also address as many other objectives as possible.
+While funds may become available to address one objective (i.e., study pollutant levels in sediment for one pollutant), such a study should be coordinated with UDWQ to leverage this effort to also address as many other objectives as possible.
 This may require cost-sharing to obtain additional samples and/or complete further analyses.
 Following are a list of suggested studies:

-- Review past work to establish sedimentation rates throughout Great Salt Lake.
+- Review past work to establish sedimentation rates throughout the Lake.
 Complete additional sediment cores studies as needed to refine the map developed by Oliver (2008).
-Existing and new cores will be dated using lead-210 and cesium to understand sedimentation rates and how contaminant levels in sediment have changed with time.
-The objective is to better understand where efforts to understand historic contaminant deposition will be targeted. - □ Sediment cores collected as part of Item 1 will be analyzed to address, at a minimum, the primary constituents of selenium, mercury, nitrogen, and phosphorus.
-Combined with sedimentation rates, trends in contaminant levels will be identified both temporally and spatially across the lake.
-The stratigraphy of intact cores and porewater can be used to estimate diffusive flux rates to and from the overlying water. - Laboratory studies with intact cores to quantify contaminant flux (e.g., Byron and Ohlendorf, 2007).
+Existing and new cores will be dated using lead-210 and cesium to understand sedimentation rates and how pollutant levels in sediment have changed with time.
+The objective is to better understand where efforts to understand historic pollutant deposition will be targeted. - Sediment cores will be analyzed to address, at a minimum, the primary constituents of selenium, mercury, nitrogen, and phosphorus.
+Combined with sedimentation rates, trends in pollutant levels will be identified both temporally and spatially across the lake.
+The stratigraphy of intact cores and porewater can be used to estimate diffusive flux rates to and from the overlying water. - Laboratory studies with intact cores to quantify pollutant flux (e.g., Byron and Ohlendorf, 2007).

-Release of contaminants from sediment to water column can be inferred by collecting collocated water column and sediment samples.
+Release of pollutants from sediment to water column can be inferred by collecting collocated water column and sediment samples.
 All water quality parameters, such as pH, dissolved oxygen, temperature, clarity, and salinity, will be measured along with sample collection.
-Data from these sampling efforts will be used in conjunction with core and flux studies to determine any flux of contaminants into or out of the sediments.
+Data from these sampling efforts will be used in conjunction with core and flux studies to determine any flux of pollutants into or out of the sediments.

-4.3.2 Great Salt Lake Lower Food Chain
+6.3.1 Great Salt Lake Lower Food Chain